Train categories in Europe

 In Europe, railway companies assign trains to different categories or train types depending on their role, i.e. based on the used rolling stock, their speed (high-speed, higher-speed, conventional), distance of travel (long, medium, short), stopping frequency (Inter-city, limited express, express, limited-stop, regional, commuter) and other criteria.
 Train categories/types often have specific abbreviations (e.g. IC).
 In addition, different lines or individual trains may be numbered.
 The abbreviations (and numbers) are usually indicated in timetables, passenger information systems and sometimes also on the destination sign of the train.
+Some services/trains are named.
 There is no common classification scheme throughout Europe; each country has its own, although categories of internationally operating trains are used across borders (e.g. EC).

 A train type is not essentially a trademark name.
 However, there are trademark names that are also used as train types, such as the VogtlandExpress (VX) or the former CityNightLine (CNL) and Cisalpino (CIS).

 This article lists European countries with their respective passenger train categories.
 Goods trains have their own train types and are not considered here.
 Passenger trains may be broadly split into long-distance and local trains; the latter having average journey times of under an hour and a range of less than 50 km.
 Often, long-distance trains require different tickets and/or seat reservation.

 International trains are commonly classified as EuroCity (EC), while domestic Inter-city rail services frequently run as InterCity (IC).
 Most night trains operate under the EuroNight (EN) or Nightjet (NJ) category.

 Exceptionally, trains are neither publicly classified nor numberered in the United Kingdom, but rather the brand of the operating company is used.
 In Russia, trains are only numbered and the number's digits defines the train's category.